zoffixznet/perl6.party/CONTRIBUTING.md

 To contribute code to this repository, simply submit a PR.
 Try to follow a similar code style. **Please note:** your PR might get rejected for any reason.
-If you're making substantial changes, please consult with the author whether the change is desirable, by opening an Issue.
+If you're making substantial changes, please first consult with the author on whether the change is desirable, by opening an Issue.

 To contribute an article, follow these instructions: